 The students also had some advice to make the system even more appealing, including changing layouts frequently “to surprise the eye”, and adding digital signage to the cafeteria, so people can see daily menus and evening food options.

 “We learned that content has to be visually appealing and that we need a wide variety of content and design styles,” Jackson says.
-Coppin also plans to start offering training sessions for students, so they can create more effective content that engages as well as informs their peers.
+Coppin decided to offer training sessions for students, so they can create more effective content that engages as well as informs their peers.

-Coppin has seen a lot of participation in their digital signage program, with 445 requests being submitted between August 2016 and EDUCAUSE in October 2017.
+Coppin has seen a lot of participation in their digital signage software program.
 “It used to just be submissions through email,” Jackson tells us, “but we’ve created a new workflow that seems to be far more effective.
 People submit a request using a form that also has basic guidelines to make sure the content looks good on screens.
 Suggestions include using a landscape orientation, a sans serif font and having good contrast between the font and the background.”
 The Office of University Relations, the university’s marketing department, looks at the submission to review the content, grammar and spelling, then sends it on to Jackson, who decides if it’s conducive to a digital signage format.
 “We all work well together and make suggestions to the original creator on how to improve the message.
 Once it’s as good as it can be, we go ahead and schedule it.”

 Jackson continues, “Ever since we put in this new workflow, we’ve really seen an increase in interest and participation.”
-In just the most recent six months, they’ve had an additional 100 submissions, increasing the total to 580 submission requests.
+In just six months, they have over 500 submission requests.
 More students and student groups see someone’s content on the digital signs, and then they also want to put things up on screens.
 And things are going smoothly for Jackson and her team as well.
 “The whole process has really been seamless since we implemented the new workflow.”
 They even use the screens to promote the digital signage itself and the website to access the submission form.